 The Hocker/Hawker Family

-The following information was developed from numerous primary and secondary sources.
-While some of the secondary sources provide contradictory information, what follows is how we see the Hocker/Hawker generations unfolding from John Hocker and Elizabeth Wright to the marriages of their descendents - Elizabeth Hawker to Samuel Pruitt I in 1720 and, seventy years later, another Elizabeth Hawker to William Seal, Jr. in 1790.
+The following narrative was developed from numerous primary and secondary sources.
+While some of the secondary sources provide contradictory information, what follows is how we see the Hocker/Hawker generations unfolding from John Hocker and Elizabeth Wright who were married around 1671 to the marriages of two of their descendents - Elizabeth Hawker, daughter of Robert Hawker and Amy Selby, to Samuel Pruitt [I] around 1720 and, seventy years later, another Elizabeth Hawker, daughter of Ambrose Cook Hawker and Lydia Butt, to William Seal, Jr. in 1790.

 - Robert Hocker, b. ~1672 in St. Mary's Co., Md., m.
 Amy Selby ~1698 in Prince George's Co., Md., d. before May 5, 1711 in Prince George's Co., Md.